Bridge to let mortgages

 In short, bridging loans can be highly effective when used correctly, but they require strong planning, a realistic exit strategy, and careful financial management.
 If you’re unsure, consider Bridge to Let products, which offer more structure and certainty for investors planning to hold onto the asset.

-For most bridging loans, lenders typically offer up to 75% loan-to-value (LTV), meaning you’d need a 25% deposit.
-However, it’s also possible to get bridging finance with a much lower deposit—or even no deposit at all—depending on the deal structure.
+GET IN TOUCHFor most bridging loans, lenders typically offer up to 75% loan-to-value (LTV), meaning you’d need a 25% deposit.
+However, it’s also possible to get bridging finance with a much lower deposit or even no deposit at all depending on the deal structure.

 In some cases, lenders will fund up to 100% of the purchase price, usually when: